pixelchai/VTPX/Releases/v0.2.0 Beta - The Protocol Update/info.md

 - Question Protocols semi-working
 - Pretty colours in the console

-This update is an "unstable" update.
+This update is an "Beta" update.
 It's basically a demo which visually shows you how the new protocols work.

 ---